 At 3 months post procedure, 21% of mothers followed up with the study.
 44.6% reported that they were continuing to exclusively breastfeed their babies.

 I offer different consultation types depending on you and your baby's needs.
-Due to current covid restrictions, I have adapted all of my appointments to require an initial virtual consultation.
+Due to current demand I have adapted my Solihull Clinic to require an initial virtual consultation.
 During this consultation I will assess your needs and decide on future steps for support and the appropriateness of a face to face consultation.